i3ringit/ventazer-web2/src/routes/home/about.md

 **Language Preferences:**

 * Interpreted languages, preferably Javascript; I’d love to improve my Node.js chops.
 Python is fine too.
-I’ve worked with PHP for several projects in the past (VetMed Scheduler, WordPress) and, although I’m not fatally allergic to the language, I’d rather work with Javascript.
+I’ve also worked with PHP for several projects in the past (VetMed Scheduler, WordPress).
 * Compiled languages, preferably Java.
 Alternatively, C, C++, or Go.
 Although I have limited experience in these languages, I’d love to work on high-performance code.

 ## A little about me